 The Historic Sanctuary of Machu Picchu is also full of cultural significance.
 Its various sites, complexes, monuments and citadels are intertwined with each other and with their environment.
 This is a unique artistic achievement and also a masterpiece of architecture.
 Everything is sacred and cultural and is related to each other, including the natural environment in which it is built.

 The Historic Sanctuary of Machu Picchu contains about 10% of the fauna and 22% of the flora of Peru.
-It stands out as one of the few mountain regions that have abundant available information about the local flora and fauna.
-They have recorded 401 species of birds, 19 reptiles, 10 amphibians, 13 fishes, 300 diurnal butterflies and 400 nocturnal, also recorded 309 species of orchids of the total of 1,625 species in the country, it is estimated that there are 200 additional species not recorded.
+It stands out as one of the few mountain regions that has abundant available information about the local flora and fauna.
+On record are 401 species of birds, 19 reptiles, 10 amphibians, 13 fishes, 300 diurnal butterflies and 400 nocturnal, as well as 309 species of orchids from a total of 1,625 species in the country.

 In 1983 the Historic Sanctuary of Machu Picchu was inscribed by UNESCO on the List of World Cultural and Natural Heritage.

 Currently, Machu Picchu holds the rank of being considered one of the Seven Wonders of the New World; this distinction promotes increased tourism in the area.
 Tourists of all nationalities travel to Peru with the intention of observing the Inca legacy and of course visiting Machu Picchu, which is also known as the Lost City of the Incas.